Z-App-Xpert/PersonalFoulShotTrainingMirror_With_DNNsAndMachineLearning/README.md

     [Commonsense Foul Shot Training Mirror](https://digital-foul-shot-training-mirror.netlify.app).
 Right click to open site in a new window or new tab.
     - If the site does not load after 30 seconds, then refresh the browser.
         - If you get a message to allow the site to use the camera, then Click OK.
+    - Turn Selfie Mode on.
+    - Foul Shot Training Mirror is trained on a person shooting with their right-hand.
 - The Foul Shot Training Mirror is designed to best work with a modern day laptop, and to run on the local browser so no internet connection is needed.
     - To run from your local browser.
           - Download the three files below and launch the index.html file with your local browser.
 You are now experiencing Live Perception as defined by Google.